OctopusDeploy/docs/docs/guides/azure-deployments/running-azure-powershell/configuring-the-version-of-the-azure-powershell-modules.md

 ---
-title: Configuring the version of the Azure PowerShell modules
+title: Configuring the Version of the Azure PowerShell Modules
 description: A version of Azure PowerShell is bundled with Octopus Deploy and it's possible to configure which version you wish to use in your deployments.
 ---